-During the first quarter of 2020, the Company utilized the remaining proceeds of the convertible debenture issuances, which (i) in March 2019 injected \$85,000 of cash into the Company and converted approximately \$618,000 of payables into convertible debentures, (ii) in June 2019 injected \$100,000 of cash into the Company and (iii) in August 2019 injected \$110,000 of cash into the Company and converted approximately \$285,000 of payables into convertible debentures, to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
-KWG's exploration activities were funded from the proceeds of these cash inflows.
+During the third quarter of 2020, the Company utilized the remaining proceeds of the convertible debenture issuances, which (i) in March 2019 injected \$85,000 of cash into the Company and converted approximately \$618,000 of payables into convertible debentures, (ii) in June 2019 injected \$100,000 of cash into the Company and (iii) in August 2019 injected \$110,000 of cash into the Company and converted approximately \$285,000 of payables into convertible debentures, to cover administrative and general expenses as the Company does not currently have any significant revenue sources.
+KWG's exploration activities and operating costs were funded from the proceeds of these cash inflows.
 These cash inflows were also utilized to reduce the Company's liabilities.
-The Company's other cash inflows consisted of royalty payments of \$781.
-Regular operating expenditures were approximately \$92,000 lower than the same period in the previous year as the Company continued to reduce its expenditures as planned.
+The Company's other cash inflows consisted of \$21,159 from the sale of marketable securities during the second quarter of 2020.
+Regular operating expenditures were approximately \$300,000 lower than the same period in the previous year.